-The Ministry governs two Crown Corporations, the Columbia Basin Trust and the BC Assessment Authority.
-Further, it administers the annual Property Assessment Review Panel program across the province and is responsible for the Property Assessment Appeal Board, the Islands Trust Fund Board and the Board of Examiners.
+The Ministry governs three Crown corporations, the Columbia Basin Trust, the Nechako-Kitamaat Development Fund Society, and the BC Assessment Authority.
+Further, it administers the University Endowment Lands, an unincorporated community of nearly 4,000 people located between the City of Vancouver and the University of British Columbia.
+The Ministry also administers the annual Property Assessment Review Panel program and is responsible for the Property Assessment Appeal Board, the Farm Assessment Appeal Board, the Islands Trust Fund Board and the Board of Examiners.